BadagalaAdarsh/Practice/My Notes/HR_Interview.md

 ## What do you know about our company?

 * CEO of cognizant is Brian Humphries
-* Indian CEO is Lakshmi Narayanan
+* Indian Chair main is Rajesh Nambiar
 * Head quarters of cognizant Teaneck, New Jersey, United States
 * Indian head quarter is Chennai
 * Branches of cognizant Hyderabad, Bengaluru, Cheannai, Coimabatore, Gurgoan, Kolkata, Kochi, Manglore